jingtianyilong/YOLOv4-pytorch/README.md

 images/00001.png x1,y1,x2,y2,class_id x1,y1,x2,y2,class_id x1,y1,x2,y2,class_id x1,y1,x2,y2,class_id
 images/00002.png x1,y1,x2,y2,class_id x1,y1,x2,y2,class_id
 ```
+`x1, y1` refer to the coordinates of top left corner.
+`x2, y2` refer to the coordinates of bottom right corner.
+All the coordinates are pixel wise location on the original image.

+To make sure that the COCOAPI works properly, you might also have to change your image name to a number e.g. `0000234.png`.
+Or else you might modify the `get_image_id` in `utils/datasets.py` and other function related to index respectively.

 ## Training
 Modify the `.yaml` file in `./experiments/`.
 Remember to modify the anchor box part.
 You can generate the anchor box by using: